Is Marrakech Safe for Women? A 2025 Guide to Traveling Smart

 Call the police (dial 19), or seek help from your hotel staff.
 Most hotels have a manager on duty who can assist in English or French.

-- Understanding the Safety Landscape in Marrakech
+- Current Safety Landscape for Women in Marrakech

-- Conclusion: Is Marrakech Safe for Women?
+- Is Marrakech Safe for Pregnant Women?

 - Safety FAQs for Is Marrakech Safe for Women